happypandax/happypandax/docs/source/env.rst

 There are numerous of ways to contribute to HPX.

-- You can create a plugin for HPX, see how to here.
+- You can create a plugin for HPX, see how to :ref:`here <Plugins>`.
-- You can create a frontend in your favorite language, see how to here.
+- You can create a frontend in your favorite language, see how to :ref:`here <Creating frontends>`.
-- You can help with misc. things like *helping answering issues on Github*, *fixing my spelling mistakes*, etc.
+- You can help with misc. things like *helping answering issues on Github*, *fixing spelling mistakes*, etc.

 If you want to start contributing to the HPX core parts, you will need to set up the right environment and follow some simple guidelines.
 I appreciate any help.